About

 This website is part of the link network experiment.

-The link network is an intentional web, created by people linking to people.
+The link network is a participatory web, created by people linking to people.

-The network is built from rel=friend links, like XFN but in HTML5.
-The experiment is about building a JavaScript app that crawls and indexes the rel=friend space, discovering the network entirely on the client without relying on a backend server.
+The experiment is about building a JavaScript app that crawls and indexes web pages linked by rel=friend links in the browser, discovering the network without relying on a backend server.

-Updates to my index.html page tests features of the app.
+My channel URL is the index.html page on this website, where I test features of the app.
 The HTML code of those updates, and their history, is also a way to learn about what the app can do.

 Sitemap